-- b.
-PSA OD or designee will issue guidance to non-excepted employees on performing shutdown activities remotely. - 3.
-Non-excepted employees on pre-approved leave, and who are traveling outside the local commuting area, may be exempted from reporting to work status on Shutdown Day.
-Similarly, nonexcepted employees on pre-approved extended sick leave or otherwise unable to be in work status on Shutdown Day may be exempted from reporting to work status on Shutdown Day with advance approval. - a.
+- 3. Non-excepted employees on pre-approved leave, and who are traveling outside the local commuting area, may be exempted from reporting to work status on Shutdown Day.
+Similarly, non-excepted employees on pre-approved extended sick leave or otherwise unable to be in work status on Shutdown Day may be exempted from reporting to work status on Shutdown Day with advance approval. - a.
 Non-excepted employees on pre-approved leave or who are sick on Shutdown Day, and who do not have a telework agreement or access to telework equipment, may receive, sign and return their Furlough Notice from personal contact information.
 Mailing of a Furlough Notice to the non-excepted employee's registered home address with written instructions to immediately sign and return the notice via mail to CSP or PSA should be used as a last resort.
 The processing of a mailed Furlough Notice by a non-excepted employee is an allowable shutdown activity. - 4.
 Non-excepted employees will have up to four (4) hours on Shutdown Day to: - a.
 Activate out of office voicemail and email messages: - i.
 'Due to a lapse in Federal appropriations, the Federal government is partially shut down and I am not in a duty status.
-Please contact \\\\\ on \\\\\with any matters that need immediate attention.' - b.
+Please contact on with any matters that need immediate attention.' - b.
 Secure all documents as appropriate. - c.
 CSP employees shall receive, acknowledge (sign) and return Furlough Notice to Executive Staff member (or their designee).
 PSA employees will return signed Furlough Notice to their office director or program manager (or their designees). - d.
 Shut down all Agency electronic devices (phone, laptop, etc.) - i.
 Non-excepted employees do not have to surrender Agency electronic devices.
 However, such devices must not be used during the shutdown beyond the four (4) hour Shutdown Day time period.

 - e.
 Advise supervisor or excepted staff of any pending assignments, the status of current projects, and any other issues that may require attention during their absence. - f.
 Complete time and attendance in the Agency's payroll/T&A system, if required. - g.
 Non-excepted staff shall obtain written or verbal approval from their supervisor prior to ending their work status on Shutdown Day. - iv.
-Excepted staff shall report to work on the Shutdown Day to assist with Shutdown Day procedures and the orderly transfer of information with non-excepted staff. - Excepted employees who are scheduled to be on AWS or have planned, pre-approved leave scheduled for Shutdown Day shall be in work status on Shutdown Day to the extent possible. - a.
+Excepted staff shall report to work on the Shutdown Day to assist with Shutdown Day procedures and the orderly transfer of information with non-excepted staff. - 1.
+Excepted employees who are scheduled to be on AWS or have planned, pre-approved leave scheduled for Shutdown Day shall be in work status on Shutdown Day to the extent possible. - a.
 AWS may be postponed to another day in the Pay Period, if possible. - b.
 Excepted employees on pre-approved leave and traveling outside the local commuting area may be exempted from being in work status on Shutdown Day. - c.
-Excepted employees on extended sick leave or otherwise sick on Shutdown Day may be exempted from being in work status on Shutdown Day. - Excepted employees who are not in work status on a regularly scheduled workday after a lapse of appropriations are placed in an approved leave (e.g., annual or sick leave) or furlough (non-work) status. - e.
-Excepted status employees with a valid Agency telework agreement may telework on the Shutdown Day, with advance supervisory approval. - v.
-Employees designated as excepted may be required to adjust their AWS or telework schedules, depending upon when they are needed to cover mission-critical functions.
+Excepted employees on extended sick leave or otherwise sick on Shutdown Day may be exempted from being in work status on Shutdown Day. - d.
+Excepted employees who are not in work status on a regularly scheduled workday after a lapse of appropriations are placed in an approved leave (e.g., annual or sick leave) or furlough (non-work) status. - v.
+Employees designated as excepted may be required to adjust their AWS schedules, depending upon when they are needed to cover mission-critical functions.
 Supervisors will provide additional guidance on this issue when reporting instructions are provided. - vi.
 Procurement offices (CSP and PSA) issue Stop Work orders to contractors performing non-excepted functions.